cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Verifiable Data Structure

 The integer identifier for this Verifiable Data Structure is 1.
-The string identifier for this Verifiable Data Structure is "RFC9162_SHA256".
+The string identifier for this Verifiable Data Structure is "RFC9162_SHA256", a Merkle Tree where SHA256 is used as the hash algorithm.
 See {{cose-verifiable-data-structures}}.
 See {{-certificate-transparency-v2}}, 2.1.1.
 Definition of the Merkle Tree, for a complete description of this verifiable data structure.